Ted W. Lawson: World War II

-In early 1942, Lawson, then a First Lieutenant, was flying antisubmarine patrols with the 17th Bombardment Group out of Pendleton, Oregon.
+In early 1941, Lawson, then a First Lieutenant, was flying antisubmarine patrols with the 17th Bombardment Group out of Pendleton, Oregon.
 As the first Army Air Corps group to receive the B-25 Mitchell, the 17th BG had the most experienced pilots and so was ordered from Oregon to Lexington County Army Air Base at Columbia, South Carolina, ostensibly to fly similar patrols off the East Coast of the United States but in actuality to prepare for the mission against Japan.
 The group officially transferred effective 9 February to Columbia, where its combat crews were offered the opportunity to volunteer for an "extremely hazardous" but unspecified mission.
 On 17 February the group was detached from the Eighth Air Force.

 Lieutenant Lawson was accepted as a volunteer for the mission, led by then-Lieutenant Colonel Jimmy Doolittle to bomb Tokyo and several other cities with 16 carrier-launched B-25 Mitchell bombers from aboard USS Hornet.
 This became the first air raid on mainland Japan during World War II, following the Pearl Harbor attack.

 The aircraft that he flew on the raid was nicknamed "The Ruptured Duck" (AAF serial 40-2261).
 According to Lawson in his book, the plane's unusual name evolved from a minor training accident where the aircraft tail scraped the ground on take-off.
 Soon after, Lawson found someone had written "ruptured duck" in chalk on the fuselage.
 Inspired, he had B-25 gunner Cpl.
-Rodger Lovelace create the now-famous caricature of Donald Duck with crutches and wearing pilot's headphones.
+Roger Lovelace create the now-famous caricature of Donald Duck with crutches and wearing pilot's headphones.

 Launching the mission 170 miles (275 km) farther out than planned after bombing their targets in Japan, all of the bombers ran out of fuel short of their intended recovery airfields in non-Japanese occupied China.
 Lawson and his crew crashed their B-25 off the coast of the small island of Nantien when its engines failed while trying to land on the beach during a heavy storm.
 Lawson and his co-pilot were both thrown through the windscreen of the B-25, with Lawson suffering a compound fracture of the left leg, a lacerated left bicep, and severe facial injuries in the process.

 All five crew members survived the crash; however all but flight engineer/gunner David J. Thatcher received serious injuries.
 Bombardier Robert Clever would be returned to the U.S., only to die in another plane crash in November, 1942.
-After he was transported by friendly Chinese throughout several provinces in China to evade Japanese troops searching for his crew, Lawson's infected leg was amputated by the mission's flight surgeon, Lt Thomas R. White, who had volunteered to fly the mission as a gunner on the crew of Lt.
-Donald Smith.
+After he was transported by friendly Chinese throughout several provinces in China to evade Japanese troops searching for his crew, Lawson's infected leg was amputated by the mission's flight surgeon, Lt Thomas R. White, who had volunteered to fly the mission as a gunner with the crew of Lt.
+Donald Smith's aircraft.
 The nose art of the crashed bomber, "The Ruptured Duck", was later salvaged by the Japanese and put on display in Tokyo.